 Genetics study shows a burden of rare mutations affecting how our genes are used

 The last few years have seen a revolution in the way that diagnosticians evaluate the genetic mechanisms that cause debilitating congenital abnormalities, from heart defects to intellectual disability.
-Whole genome sequencing (WGS) is just around the corner, and in about a third of cases it finds a strong candidate mutation, sometimes suggesting new treatment options, but otherwise bringing understanding to parents.
+Whole-genome sequencing (WGS) is just around the corner, and in about a third of cases, it finds a strong candidate mutation, sometimes suggesting new treatment options, but otherwise bringing understanding to parents.

 But what about all of the other cases?

-A study from School of Biology Professor Greg Gibson’s group at the Georgia Institute of Technology, recently published in the American Journal of Human Genetics, argues that we should be looking not just at the structural parts of genes, but also the regulatory regions around them.
+A study from the School of Biology Professor Greg Gibson’s group at the Georgia Institute of Technology, recently published in the American Journal of Human Genetics, argues that we should be looking not just at the structural parts of genes, but also the regulatory regions around them.

 The paper, entitled “A Burden of Rare Variants Associated with Extremes of Gene Expression in Human Peripheral Blood,” demonstrates that there is a burden of rare genetic variants in these regions that associates with abnormal gene expression.
 It does not show that they cause birth defects, but does suggest that they need to be seriously considered as WGS technology develops.